O365/python-o365/docs/latest/_sources/usage/utils.rst.txt

 Query helper
 ------------
-When using the Office 365 API you can filter, order, select, expand or search on some fields.
-This filtering is tedious as is using `Open Data Protocol (OData) <http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html>`_.

 Every ``ApiComponent`` (such as ``MailBox``) implements a new_query method that will return a ``Query`` instance.
 This ``Query`` instance can handle the filtering, sorting, selecting, expanding and search very easily.

 For example: